Where do you work?

 I already sent in an appointment request.
 When will I hear back from you?

 I'm accepting appointment requests all the time, but I'm responding only periodically.
-It might be a month or two before you hear back from me.
-I’m working on improving this system, but at the moment it’s the best I can offer.
+It might be a while before you hear back from me.
+I’m working on improving this system, but at the moment it is the process I’m working with.

 Do I need to schedule a consultation?